 DC restaurant sues Trump, hotel for unfair competition

-In this Friday, March 3, 2017, file photo, U.S. President Donald Trump gestures as he walks down the stairs of Air Force One upon his arrival at Palm Beach International Airport in West Palm Beach, Fla.
-WASHINGTON - How do you compete with a restaurant at President Donald Trump's hotel down the road from the White House?
+How do you compete with a restaurant at President Donald Trump's hotel down the road from the White House?
 Two Washington restaurateurs argue you can't - and have sued him over it.
+The plaintiffs are Khalid Pitts and Diane Gross.

 Add your comments below